rolandshoemaker/theca/README.md

 ### Cryptographic design

-`theca` uses the AES CBC mode symmetric cipher with a 256-bit key to encrypt/decrypt profile files.
-The key is derived using *pbkdf2* (using the sha-256 prf) with 2056 rounds salted with the sha-256 hash of the password used for the key derivation (probably not the best idea).
+`theca` uses the AES CBC mode symmetric cipher (implementation provided by [*rust-crypto*](https://github.com/DaGenix/rust-crypto)) with a 256-bit key to encrypt/decrypt profile files.
+The key is derived using *pbkdf2* (using the sha-256 *PRF*, again from *rust-crypto*) with 2056 rounds salted with the sha256 hash of the password used for the key derivation (probably not the best idea).

 #### Basic Python implementation

 During development it can be quite useful to encrypt/decrypt profiles using a scripting language like Python.
 A key can be derived quite quickly using `hashlib` and `passlib`

 	from hashlib import sha256
 	from passlib.utils.pbkdf2 import pbkdf2